 As we mark the anniversary of the death of George Harrison, many fans can't stop debating whether he should have received a larger share of credit for the Beatles' enormous success and musical influence.

 It might ease you to know that Harrison didn't pay much attention to career accolades.

 "I was pretty sure he was just a gardener," his son Dhani Harrison has said, noting his father often spent 12 hours a day nurturing plants on his estate grounds.
 "Being a gardener, and not hanging out with anyone and just being home, that was pretty rock n' roll, you know?
 When you're in a really beautiful garden, it reminds you constantly of God."

 If he had cared for such things, George would have had plenty to boast about: He was listed as one of the 100 greatest guitarists of all time by Rolling Stone – at No. 11 to be exact.
 His time with the Beatles included classic songs such as "Something," "While My Guitar Gently Weeps" and "Here Comes the Sun."

-Harrison then moved on to a sterling solo career highlighted by the album ‘All Things Must Pass’ (which was filled with hauntingly beautiful songs including ‘My Sweet Lord’), and founded the Traveling Wilburys with Bob Dylan, Tom Petty, Jeff Lynne and Roy Orbison.
-Oh, and let's not forget he co-founded the all-star 1971 benefit Concert for Bangladesh.
-And those are just the highlights.
+Harrison then moved on to a sterling solo career highlighted by the album All Things Must Pass (which was filled with hauntingly beautiful songs like "My Sweet Lord"), and founded the Traveling Wilburys with Bob Dylan, Tom Petty, Jeff Lynne and Roy Orbison.
+Oh, and let's not forget he led the all-star 1971 benefit Concert for Bangladesh.
+That's just the tip of George Harrison's achievements.